Streets Built for People [2022 Walkability Benefits in Cities]

 - Accessibility: “the opportunity for all individuals to utilize the pedestrian environment as fully as possible.”

 - Efficiency: “simplicity and cost-effectiveness in design and function.”

 - Attractiveness: “clean, efficient and well-maintained surroundings, with adjacent storefronts and activities that provide sidewalk interest.”

-City planner Jeff Speck shares his “general theory of walkability” in the stirring TED talk featured below.
+City planner Jeff Speck shares his “general theory of walkability” in a stirring TED talk.

 So now you know a lot of what goes into building walkability, but what results from walkability?
 After all, that’s why we created this study to begin with.
 In other words: What are the benefits of walkability for a community?

 What is a “complete street?”

 When you begin researching walkability, you will likely encounter the phrase “complete street,” which is a desirable concept planners use when designing or re-designing areas toward walkability.
 But what does this phrase even mean?

 According to SPUR, the San Francisco Bay Area Planning and Urban Research Association, complete streets strive to serve pedestrians, bicyclists, and transit users of all ages, abilities, and preferences.
 SPUR explains:

 “Streets can accommodate a variety of travel modes while also serving as public amenities, sites of commerce, and green spaces… If they are well designed, streets can move significant volumes of auto traffic and still support other activities.”